rosslmiller/College-Physics-1/README.md

 # Phys111
-Course Material for Phys 111 at the University of Idaho during the Fall 2019 semester.
+Course Material for Phys 111: General Physics 1 at the University of Idaho during the Fall 2019 semester.
 This is an alternative source of some course material in case of issues with Blackboard.

-Please don't assume that your Phys 111 course has the same exam structure.
+Please don't assume that your College/General Physics 1 course has the same exam structure.
 Double-check the syllabus provided by your instructor.

 # Exam Topics